 When a teacher's absenteeism becomes excessive, a principal must consider its impact on students.
 When student achievement is affected, challenging the teacher's attendance record for purposes of termination might not be a pleasant task, but it is a necessary one.

 One member of our teaching team had been taking an excessive amount of sick time.
-Because our are my number one priority, my biggest concern was the impact of the teacher's absenteeism on his students.
+My biggest concern was the impact of the teacher's absenteeism on his students.
 I also was concerned that if I did nothing, other teachers might begin to "copy" his pattern of absenteeism.
 I had to act.

 I began to be concerned about the teacher's excessive absences last November.
 Because the teacher was a new transfer into my school, one of the first steps I took was to look at his prior attendance record.
 I learned that absenteeism also had been an issue during his previous assignment.
 That information helped bolster my resolve to address the problem head-on (Needless to say, I was very disappointed that his previous principal had not been up front with me about the issue when the transfer was initiated.)